Nigeria

 Development Plans

-Section 108 of the Petroleum Industry Act requires all licensees and lessees to submit a natural gas flare elimination and monetization plan to the Commission prepared in accordance with (yet-to-be-issued) regulations by the Commission.
-The clause suggests that development plans in the will need to include measures to eliminate routine flaring and venting.
+Section 108 of the Petroleum Industry Act requires all licensees and lessees to submit a natural gas flare elimination and monetization plan (FEMP) to the Commission, which is codified in Section 3 of the Emissions Regulations .
+The FEMP must outline the methodology for flaring elimination and monetization, and an associated implementation plan and timeline.

 Economic Evaluation

-Paragraph 43 of the Petroleum (Drilling and Production) Regulations, 1969 requires the producer to submit a feasibility study, program, or proposals for the utilization of natural gas no later than five years after the commencement of production.
-However, the Petroleum Industry Act grants the ownership of all gas produced in PSCs to the restructured national oil company NNPC Ltd, which also signs all future PSCs representing the Federation.
-As such, there will be no economic evaluation of gas monetization by any PSC contractors.
+Paragraph 43 of the Petroleum (Drilling and Production) Regulations, 1969 , requires the producer to submit a feasibility study, program, or proposals for the utilization of natural gas no later than five years after the commencement of production.
+However, the Petroleum Industry Act grants the ownership of all associated gas produced in PSCs to the restructured national oil company NNPC Ltd, which also signs all future PSCs representing the Federation.
+As such, there is no stand-alone economic evaluation of associated gas monetization.
+The costs of gas capture are recovered from the crude oil revenue, and gas flaring is an offense under Section 104 of the Petroleum Industry Act (see section 10 of this case study).

 Measurement and Reporting